Regular-singular connections on relative complex schemes: Introduction

 Section \ref{29.01.2020--3} serves two purposes and the first is to explain the following simple technique.
 Let $S$ be the analytic spectrum of $\La$ and $D \subset\CC^n$ be an open subset.
 Then the category of $\co_{D\ti S}$-modules is canonically identified with the category of $\co_D$-modules endowed with an action of $\La$, so that many local results from \cite[Chapter II]{deligne70} are easily transposed to the setting of smooth complex spaces over $S$.
 One of these transpositions, Theorem \ref{21.10.2019--1}, is the second purpose of this section; it is yet another manifestation of the classical principle that singularities ``of the first kind'' are ``regular'' \cite[Chapter 4, Theorem 2.1]{coddington-levinson55}.

-Section \ref{18.12.2019--1} introduces the notion of residues of logarithmic connections on complex spaces over $\La$ (Definition \ref{19.12.2019--2}).
-Also in Section \ref{18.12.2019--1} the reader shall find the definition of the exponents (Definition \ref{29.10.2019--3}) of a logarithmic connection as the spectral set of the residue morphisms.
+Section \ref{18.12.2019--1} introduces the notion of {\it residues of logarithmic connections} on complex spaces over $\La$ (Definition \ref{19.12.2019--2}).
+Also in Section \ref{18.12.2019--1} the reader shall find the definition of the {\it exponents} (Definition \ref{29.10.2019--3}) of a logarithmic connection as the spectral set of the residue morphisms.
 (These constructions are analytic and follows the clear exposition in \cite[pp.157-8]{malgrange}.)
-Key to the understanding of the theory exposed here is the fact that exponents are complex numbers, and not elements of $\La$; that this is a sensible choice is motivated by Lemma \ref{10.10.2019--1} and Lemma \ref{06.11.2019--1}.
+Key to the understanding of the theory exposed here is the fact that exponents are {\it complex numbers}, and not elements of $\La$; that this is a sensible choice is motivated by Lemma \ref{10.10.2019--1} and Lemma \ref{06.11.2019--1}.

-In Section \ref{04.11.2019--4} we offer Theorem \ref{deligne_manin_extension} which shows that even in the case of smooth complex spaces over $\La$ (as in the previous paragraph) it is possible to extend $\La$-connections to logarithmic ones---we call these extensions Deligne-Manin extensions.
-These objects, whose constructions are attributed to Manin in \cite{deligne70}, are a cornerstones in op.cit.
-(In the literature, such extensions go under the name of {\it canonical} or {\it $\tau$-extensions} \cite[I.4, 22ff]{andre-baldassarri01}, \cite[Definition 5.1]{kindler15}.)
+The main result of Section \ref{04.11.2019--4} is Theorem \ref{11.05.2016--2}.
+But its fundamental pillar is Theorem \ref{deligne_manin_extension}, which shows that also in the case of smooth complex spaces over $\La$ (as in the previous paragraph) it is possible to extend $\La$-connections to logarithmic ones---we call these extensions {\it Deligne-Manin extensions}.
+(In the literature, such extensions go under the name of {\it canonical} or {\it $\tau$-extensions} \cite[I.4, 22ff]{andre-baldassarri01}, \cite[Definition 5.1]{kindler15}.
+In \cite[II.5.4]{deligne70}, these are attributed to Manin.)
 The proof of Theorem \ref{deligne_manin_extension} relies on the local existence of logarithmic extensions and their uniqueness.
-Once these extensions are found, it then becomes a simple matter to show the main result of the section, Theorem \ref{11.05.2016--2}, which allows us to see the category of connections on a smaller complex space as a certain category of connections on a larger one.
+Once these are found, it then becomes a simple matter to show Theorem \ref{11.05.2016--2}.